spacechase0/StardewValleyMods/Magic/docs/README.md

 ## Use
 This is an early release.
 It may be unbalanced and/or buggy.

 To unlock magic, visit the wizard with three hearts or more.
+The magic UI should appear in the bottom-left corner right after the event.
 Then visit the [altar](screenshot-altar.png) in Pierre's shop and equip some spells by dragging a spell onto the hotbar along the right side of the menu.
-After you sleep overnight, the magic UI will appear in the bottom-left corner.

 To cast a spell, hold `Q` and press a number key (`1` through `4`) corresponding to the spell's position in the hotbar.
 Press `Tab` to swap between spell sets.